LiamD88/cooking-for-you/TESTING.md

    * Easy to sign up, and get around the site.
    * Its easy to find the recipes and add my own, I wasn't expecting it to be so easy to add my own.

-2. As a chef who well used to recipes and how complicated they can get this website doesnt appeal to me too mcuh.
+2. As a chef who is well used to recipes and how complicated they can get this website doesnt appeal to me too much.
 I'm looking for something a lot more detailed and specific.

    * Website is easy to move around but not specific enough for me with the recipes.
    * I do like the fact I can add my own recipes for other people without too much work.